ItsOnlyBinary/znc-chathistory/README.md

      - Log files named per the [ZNC 1.6 log module](http://wiki.znc.in/Log#Arguments)  (`%Y-%m-%d.log`)
  - <a href="https://www.python.org">Python 3</a>
  - <a href="http://wiki.znc.in/Modpython">modpython</a>
+ - **Your client must have support for the `SCROLLBACK` command as outlined in the [Command Specification](#capability-specification).
+Speak with your client developer if you would like this feature supported.**

 ## Installation
 To install *znc-scrollback*, place `scrollback.py` in your ZNC modules folder